j6qup3/ncue-net-reminder/README.md

 - This addon will automatically and periodically check if data stream exceeds **remind-value**.

-- Open http://10.200.1.1/login_online_detail.php when you want to use this addon.
+- The data stream value (MB) will be displayed on **toolbar-button**.
+You can check the detailed data stream value and remind-value when cursor stopping on toolbar-button.
+You can also open **setting-panel** by clicking toolbar-button.

-- If data stream exceeds remind-value, it will alert you and increase the remind-value.
+- If data stream value exceeds remind-value, it will notify you and increase the remind-value.
+Also, data stream value displayed on toolbar-button will become red until clicking toolbar-button or notification.

-- Data stream will reset to zero, and remind-value will be initialized also.
+- Data stream value will reset to zero everyday, and remind-value will be initialized also.

-- **Initial-value of remind-value**, **increment of remind-value**, and **cycle-time of checking data stream** can be set in **preferences**.
+- **Initial-value of remind-value**, **increment of remind-value**, and **cycle-time of checking data stream** can be set in **preferences** and setting-panel.

 ### Example